 Major, Minor, Elective credit.
-Prerequisite: BIO 100 or its equivalent.
+Prerequisites: BIO 190 and one additional biology major course.
 A study of the taxonomy of the vascular plants with emphasis on the angiosperms.
 Laboratory will include work in the field.
 Lecture and laboratory.
 Lab fee.
 Offered alternate Spring Terms.